 1. Conduct (physical, verbal, graphic, written, or electronic) that is (1) unwelcome; (2) discriminatory on the basis of genetic information, race, color, religion, national origin, age, disability or veteran status; and (3) directed at a specific individual or individuals.
 Harassment violates University policy when it is sufficiently severe, pervasive, or persistent that it denies or limits or is likely to deny or limit a reasonable ability to participate in or to realize the intended benefits of an institutional activity, opportunity, or resource.
-(Please visit www.eop.ua.edu/harassment.html for more information on the University’s Harassment Policy).
+Conduct satisfying the foregoing elements that relates to an individual’s sex (which includes sexual orientation, gender identity, and gender expression) is addressed in the University’s Sexual Misconduct Policy.
+Please visit www.eop.ua.edu/harassment.html for more information on the University’s Harassment Policy).

 b.
 Threatening behavior means any statement, communication, conduct or gesture, including those in written form, directed toward any individual that causes a reasonable apprehension of physical harm to a person or property.
 A student can be responsible for threatening behavior even if the person who is the object of the threat does not observe or receive it, so long as a reasonable person would interpret the maker’s statement, communication, conduct or gesture as a serious expression of intent to physically harm.

 c.
-Bullying means systematically and chronically inflicting physical harm or psychological distress on one or more individuals and may involve: teasing, social exclusion, threat, intimidation, stalking, physical violence, theft, sexual, religious or racial harassment, public humiliation, or destruction of property.
+Bullying and cyberbullying means repeated and/or severe behavior(s) that a reasonable person would view as designed to intimidate or intentionally harm or control another person or group and may involve: teasing, social exclusion, threat, intimidation, stalking, physical violence, theft, sexual, religious or racial harassment, public humiliation, or destruction of property.